QDL123/Periplus/README.md

 }
 ```

 To make implementing this endpoint easier, you can you use the periplus-proxy python package which uses FastAPI to set everything up.
-All the user has to do is implement the following function and pass it as an argument: `async def fetch_ids(request: IdsModel) -> QueryResult`
+All the user has to do is implement the following function and pass it as an argument:

+`async def fetch_ids(request: Query) -> QueryResult`

 For details on how to do this, you can check out the periplus-proxy package [README.md](proxies/python/README.md).